fcolnaghi/buffer-inspector/README.md

 #Buffer Inspector [![Build Status](https://travis-ci.org/autoprocess/buffer-inspector.png?branch=master)](https://travis-ci.org/autoprocess/buffer-inspector)

-Buffer Inspector is a simple software, but powerful.
+Buffer Inspector is a simple but powerful software.
 It separates a buffer according to a predetermined layout, presenting the results in a table format.

 ##License